-(1).
-General Process

-- a.
-Preliminary Final Pplan application filing and completeness review.
-A determination as to whether the Town Planner validates an application is based on a review of the application in accordance with the submission contents checklist filed with the plan, which indicates all elements required under §§ 16.10.5.2 and 16.10.7.2 have been received, or written request for any waivers of submission requirements or performance standards submittal for any nonreceived items-is included.
+- iv.
+Business areas; - v.
+Playgrounds, park areas and other public areas; - vi.
+Protective covenants; - vii.
+Utilities; and - viii.
+Street improvements. - C. Final Plan Review - (1).
+General Process - a.
+Final Plan application filing and completeness review.
+A determination as to whether the Town Planner validates an application is based on a review of the application in accordance with the submission contents checklist filed with the plan, which indicates all elements required under §§ 16.10.5.2 and 16.10.7.2 have been received, or written request for any waivers of submission requirements or performance standards is included.
 The application must be accompanied by a plan and the required fee, together with a certification the applicant has notified abutters by mail of the filing of the plan application for approval. - b.
 Receipt and scheduling review.
-Upon validation, the Town Planner must place the application on the Planning Board's agenda for Planning Board or

-Staff Review Committee completeness review and acceptance and, upon Planning Board acceptance, issue a dated receipt to the applicant, which is thereafter the official time of submission.
+Upon validation, the Town Planner must place the application on the agenda for Planning Board or Staff Review Committee completeness review and acceptance and, upon acceptance, issue a dated receipt to the applicant, which is thereafter the official time of submission.
 [Amended 9-26-2011 by Ord.
-No. 11-15]

-- c.
+No. 11-15] - c.
 Site inspection.
 In the course of the review of the plan, the Planner must, and the Planning Board may at its discretion, make a physical inspection and may make photographic record of the existing conditions on the site.
 [Amended 9-26-2011 by Ord.
 No. 11-15; 1-23-2012 by Ord.
 No. 12-01] - d.
 Advisory opinions.
 At any time during review, the Planner may request an advisory opinion from the Planning Board, Conservation Commission or Port Authority on issues related to the application.
 Where applications are for land within wetland setbacks or the Resource Protection Overlay Zone, the Conservation Commission must be invited to review and offer recommendations from an environmental protection perspective.
 The Planner also must make recommendation on the necessity for independent review. - e.
 Planner analysis.
-The Planner must analyze the application and forward comments and recommendations to the applicant and the Planning BoardReview Authority, with a recommendation as to review category (e.g., site, minor/major subdivision). - f.
-Board of Appeals review encouraged.
-Where action by the Board of Appeals will be required, such action must be encouraged prior to Planning Board review, as indicated in § 16.6.5E. - g.
-Submission contents complete.
-Upon determination by the Planner that the preliminary plan application is complete, the Planner must receive it, together with an application fee in the amount set by the Town Council.
-(See Appendix A, Fee Schedules.)
-No application may be deemed complete by the Planning Board until payment of the proper fees. - h.f.
+The Planner must analyze the application and forward comments and recommendations to the applicant and the Review Authority.. - f.
 A completed application must be submitted to the Town Planner no later than 21 days prior to the meeting date for the item to be included on the agenda.
-The submission must include on the plan or attached thereto, the following items, unless upon the applicant's written request, the Planning Board, by formal action, waives or defers any requirement(s) for submission. - A minimum of 12 paper copies of the application form, plan and all attachments thereto plus, if applicable, an additional three paper copies of the twenty-four-inch-by-thirty-six-inch-size plan sheets. - (2).
-Planning Board acceptance review.
+The submission must include on the plan or attached thereto, the following items, unless upon the applicant's written request, the Planning Board, by formal action, waives or defers any requirement(s) for submission. - i.
+A minimum of 12 paper copies of the application form, plan and all attachments thereto plus, if applicable, an additional three paper copies of the twenty-four-inch-by-thirty-six-inch-size plan sheets. - (2).
+Public hearing - a.
+Scheduling - i.
+A Major Site Plan application must be scheduled for review and public hearing once the Final Plan application is complete. - ii.
+A Minor Site Plan application may be scheduled for a public hearing at the Staff Review Committee's discretion.